mrmin123/kancolle-auto/README.md

     * Allows for user to specify the map, number of nodes, formation for each node, and whether or not to engage in night battle for each node
     * Allows for user-specified damage threshold - will not sortie and instead repair any ship at or below this threshold
     * Allows for user-specified repair length threshold - will use bucket if repair timer is above this threshold
+    * Automatic node decisions are NOT supported (although it's entirely possible for the user to choose the desired node even while the script is running)
     * Module can be turned off
 * Separate `config.ini` that contains all user variables for easier configuration
 * Random variations added to certain actions to hopefully make the tool more difficult to detect